NicoleLehmeyer/MINITALK/README.md

 <br>
 <br>
 <b>Requirements:</b><br>
-  The communication program must consist of executable files, 'client' & 'server.'
-'Client' must take 2 parameters - 'Server PID' & 'String to send'.
-You may only use 2 signals - SIGUSR1 & SIGUSR2.
-The client must send the string to the server, and the server must print this string... quickly.
+  The communication program must consist of executable files, 'client' & 'server.'<br>
+  'Client' must take 2 parameters - 'Server PID' & 'String to send'.<br>
+  You may only use 2 signals - SIGUSR1 & SIGUSR2.<br>
+  The client must send the string to the server, and the server must print this string... quickly.<br>
   Use of one global variable is allowed.
-Program must be written in C and Norminette compliant, without seg fault/bus error/double free etc.
+Program must be written in C and Norminette compliant, without seg fault/bus error/double free etc.<br>
 </p>